Curbside Sanitation Information

 Black Mountain Public Works Department: (828) 419-9300 ext.
 2

 Waste Pro: (828) 684-7790

 The Town of Black Mountain provides residential solid waste services through a contract with Waste Pro Inc. Sanitation services are administered through the Black Mountain Public Works Department.
 The Town does not provide trash receptacles.
 Citizens may purchase them privately or contact Waste Pro for toter rental.
 Types of solid waste collection include household garbage, recycling, and yard waste.
 The Town encourages citizens to participate in the recycling program to control costs and to preserve our natural resources for future generations.
-Residents should contact our Senior Administrative Assistant, Laurel Mabery, who coordinates with Waste Pro and the Public Service Department at (828) 419-9300 ext.
-602 to schedule white good and yard waste collection.
+Residents should contact Public Works Senior Administrative Assistant, Tausha Millwood, who coordinates with Waste Pro and the Public Works Department at (828) 419-9300 ext.
+2 to schedule white good and yard waste (brush) collection.

 - Brush/Yard Waste: Pickups are Friday/Saturday by requests.
 Requests must be called in by Thursdays at 4:00 p.m.
 828-419-9300 x 2 Requests received after 4:00 p.m. will be scheduled for the following week.
 Brush cannot exceed 6 feet in length and 3 inches in diameter.
 Smaller debris and leaves must be bagged.
 Whole trees/tree stumps, large quantities of brush exceeding 8 cubic yards or waste resulting from lot clearing or whole tree removal and quantities of limbs, branches or other trimmings exceeding eight cubic yards will not be picked up and must be disposed of privately.